mrtkrkm/DISProject/README.md

-If you want to predict weekly you can use the below code
+If you want to predict weekly you can use the code below

 ```python
 X_train, y_train, X_test, y_test=split_data(TrainFrame, 0, 30, 7)
 ```

-For monthly you can use the below code
+For monthly you can use the code below

 ```python
 X_train, y_train, X_test, y_test=split_data(TrainFrame, 0, 70, 30)
 ```

+Berke Kagan NOHUT, Murat KORKMAZ